devcurmudgeon/ybd/releasing.md

 Ultimately ybd releases should be as automated as possible, to make the process efficient (minimum work) and reliable (minimum breakage).

-The preferred approach for automation is expected to be Concourse.
+The preferred approach for automation is expected to be one or more of
+- Concourse
+- GitLab CI
+- Travis

 ### Some Test Cases

+- verify ybd still gets same cache-keys for a given set of definitions
 - build old releases of definitions, as far back as possible
 - build with empty, partial and full cache
+- check ctrl-c works, and that re-start works
 - verify reproducible components are still the same
 - verify installation works, on
   - Vagrant